Arsenal back on top as Man City held to draw in EPL

 None of Chelsea’s expensive January signings seem able to produce much of anything at the moment.
 Instead, set-piece specialist James Ward-Prowse scored the only goal at Stamford Bridge with a free kick just before the halftime break.

 The result comes on the heels of three straight league draws and a 1-0 loss to Borussia Dortmund in the Champions League for Potter’s side.
-To make matters worse was Azpilicueta lengthy treatment after being hit in the face by an attempted overhead kick by Sekou Mara in the 74th minute.
+To make matters worse, Azpilicueta needed lengthy treatment on the field after being hit in the face by an attempted overhead kick by Sékou Mara in the 74th minute.

 Azpilicueta was taken off on a stretcher wearing a neck brace and breathing from an oxygen mask after a 10-minute stoppage of play.